NBA Rumors: Draymond Green Would Be ‘Ideal Fit’ Next To Damian Lillard And CJ McCollum, Per ‘The Ringer’

-The explosive backcourt duo of Damian Lillard and CJ McCollum are once again wreaking havoc in the 2019-20 NBA season, but with their big men going down with injuries one after another, the Portland Trail Blazers are currently in dire need of frontcourt help.
+The explosive backcourt duo of Damian Lillard and CJ McCollum is once again wreaking havoc in the 2019-20 NBA season, but with their big men going down with injuries one after another, the Portland Trail Blazers are currently in dire need of frontcourt help.
 In his recent article, Paolo Uggetti of The Ringer mentioned several NBA players that the Trail Blazers could target before the 2020 February NBA trade deadline, including Draymond Green of the Golden State Warriors.

 Uggetti labeled the Green-to-Portland trade as one of the “dream scenarios” for the Trail Blazers, believing that the Warriors All-Star power forward could be an “ideal fit” next to Lillard and McCollum.
-Unfortunately, as of now, it remains a big question mark if the Warriors have any plan of parting ways with an important member of their championship core.
+Unfortunately, as of now, it remains a big question mark whether the Warriors have any plan of parting ways with an important member of their championship core.

 “Draymond Green seems like he’d be an ideal fit next to McCollum and Lillard, but he can’t be traded until four days before the deadline, and the Warriors have yet to give any indication that they would even be willing to listen to offers.”